 Begin your hike at the trailhead, which is right after the entrance to Salt Creek and easy to spot.
 Take note that this is a multi-use trail, so you might be sharing it with horses and mountain bikers.

-Back on the main trail, you’ll continue climbing up through forest and eventually begin to loop back toward the west.
-Enjoy the stellar views and a couple benches along the way.
+Back on the main trail, you’ll continue climbing up through the forest and eventually begin to loop back toward the west.
+Enjoy the stellar views and a couple of benches along the way.
 Watch for a sign pointing you to Striped Peak.
 It’s worth the short detour to enjoy wide views.
 You’ll finish your hike up by dropping down through the forest before joining back up with the original trail just before the trailhead.

 Pro Tip: Check out WTA's resources for hiking with children before your next family adventure!

 > Plan your hike to Striped Peak using WTA’s Hiking Guide